layer-3/docs/docs/legacy/resources/tokenomics.md

 * 30% will be dedicated to ecosystem projects development (Community Fund)
 * Funds from that pool will be allocated based on community proposals; 25% will be allocated for growth-hacking rewards.
-* 20% will be proportionally vested to the investors over a three-year period&#x20;
+* 20% will be proportionally vested to the investors over a three-year period
-* 10% will be proportionally vested to the founders and team over a five-year period&#x20;
+* 10% will be proportionally vested to the founders and team over a five-year period
-* 12.5% will be allocated for Yellow Treasury and for future growth&#x20;
+* 12.5% will be allocated for Yellow Treasury and for future growth
 * 2.5% will be allocated for liquidity provision.